-The expropriation process usually happens outside of the Board, however, when an Expropriating Authority is not a municipality or the Crown, the Board is responsible for inquiring into whether expropriation is fair, sound and reasonably necessary and determining whether it should be approved.
+The expropriation process usually happens outside of the Tribunal, however, when an Expropriating Authority is not a municipality or the Crown, the Tribunal is responsible for inquiring into whether expropriation is fair, sound, reasonably necessary, and for determining whether the expropriation should be approved.

-Parties may enter into section 30 agreements, where parties may consent to the transfer of land or interest, may agree to compensation, or agree to the expropriation and request the Board determine compensation (Expropriation Act, section 30).
+Parties may enter into agreements where parties may consent to the transfer of land or interest, may agree to compensation, or agree to the expropriation and request the Tribunal determine compensation (Expropriation Act).